V.8. MISCELLANEOUS WORDS, PART 8/10 (ng-nk)

 – ngiembo / niembo : good fortune, happiness, felicity

-– ngiemo : who is suckling, newborn
+– ngiemo : who is sucking, newborn

 – ngienda : departure